The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Acknowledgements

+BL has received financial support from the Flemish Government under the long-term structural Methusalem funding program by means of the project SOUL: Stellar evolution in full glory, grant METH/24/012 at KU Leuven.
 M.R.D. acknowledges support from the NSERC through grant RGPIN-2019-06186, the Canada Research Chairs Program, and the Dunlap Institute at the University of Toronto.
 A.L. acknowledges support from the NSERC and is funded through a NSERC Canada Graduate Scholarship—Doctoral.
 A.L. is also supported by the Data Sciences Institute at the University of Toronto through grant number DSI- DSFY3R1P02.